 Westbound towpath users will be diverted around the cricket pitch, back on to the cycle track parallel to the Ebley bypass and back onto Ryeford Road North.

 The route has been checked by CCT volunteers, approved by Gloucestershire County Council’s Public Rights of Way team and is in good condition.

-Initially, the diversion is expected to remain in place until Christmas.
+The diversion is expected to remain in place until mid Aprlil.

 Restoration of Wallbridge Lower Lock means the towpath is closed either side of the lock.